ariard/lightning-rfc/12-offer-encoding.md

     - MUST set `sig` to the signature using `node_id` as described in [Signature Calculation](#signature-calculation).
   - MUST set `description` to a complete description of the purpose of the payment.
-  - MUST set `description` to a valid UTF-8 string.
   - if the chain for the invoice is not solely bitcoin:
     - MUST specify `chains` the offer is valid for.
   - otherwise: